flxplzk/vaddon/README.md

 # VADDON - Vaadin Addon
-VMI is a lightweightannotation based mvvm framework for vaadin in combination with spring boot. it comes with bunch of helpers for using mvvm.
+VMI is a lightweight annotation based mvvm framework for vaadin and spring boot. it comes with bunch of helpers for using mvvm.

 I wrote that code because I wanted to use a light weight mvvm-framework like bambi for my spring boot application.